 Considering whether or not to seek out marriage counseling requires reflection.
-First, give an honest evaluation as to what issues you feel are having a detrimental effect on the relationship.
-If you find you and your partner argue or outright fight all the time, that's a red flag and a strong sign that you may want to seek counseling to sort through your issues and learn healthier ways of communicating.
-Sometimes, there aren't any glaring fights or clashes, but, instead, an underlying feeling of resentment and negativity that weakens your connection over time.
+First, give an honest evaluation of what issues you feel have a detrimental effect on the relationship.
+If you find you and your partner argue or outright fight all the time, that’s a red flag and a strong sign that you may want to seek counseling to sort through your issues and learn healthier ways of communicating.
+Sometimes, there aren’t any glaring fights or clashes, but, instead, an underlying feeling of resentment and negativity that weakens your connection over time.

 An opposing problem, but one that can be just as serious, is if you and your partner avoid confrontation at all costs.
-While you or your partner may be hesitant to speak openly about difficult topics, not dealing with them doesn't make them go away.
-A lack of communication can be just as damaging over time as outright arguing, in that the problems are never sufficiently addressed and both parties may feel unheard.
+You or your partner may be hesitant to speak openly about difficult topics, but not dealing with them doesn’t make them go away.
+A lack of communication can be just as damaging over time as outright arguing, in that the problems are never sufficiently addressed, and both parties may feel unheard.
 You may find that the same issue manifests again and again without a satisfactory resolution.

 How Long Have Problems Been Going On?

 Along with identifying what problems you’re having as a couple, it can also be beneficial to consider how long these issues have been going on.
 Did you only recently start arguing because of an increase in outside stressors, such as one of you losing your job?
 Or do the arguments date back months or even years?